.avif)

 Why Loyalty Gaming Resonates with Shoppers

-Loyalty gaming works because it appeals to three main motivators that shape human behavior.
+Loyalty gaming works because it appeals to three primary motivators that shape human behavior.
 These motivators influence how customers respond to challenges and rewards.

 The table below breaks down these motivators and their practical applications in loyalty programs.